HomeLatest NewsIndustryTaiwan plans bills to protect ‘core’ tech from Chinese espionage, seeks tougher punishment against such attempts

 A proposed bill to amend the National Security Act, which passed a preliminary review on April 7, would prohibit people from helping China, Hong Kong, Macau, foreign countries or overseas hostile forces, or companies, organizations, or people controlled by them, to infringe on the business secrets of the nation’s ‘core’ technologies.

-Offenders under the new law would face five to 12 years in prison or a fine of New Taiwan dollar (NTD) 5 million to NTD 100 million (USD 168,577 to USD 3.37 million).
+Offenders under the new law would face five to 12 years in prison or a fine of New Taiwan (NTD) 5 million to NTD 100 million (USD 168,577 to USD 3.37 million).

 The amendment would also prohibit people from using and infringing on business secrets of the nation’s core technologies in China, Hong Kong, Macau, and foreign countries, adding that offenders could face three to 10 years in prison or a fine of NTD 5 million to NTD 50 million, reported Taipei Times.